aarmiller/SimEpi/assignments/week2.md

     ## 7 Male   other     2282  1.96
     ## 8 Male   hispanic  1257  1.08

-Using this above result, try to generate the following table that gives a population breakdown by race and sex.
+Using the above result, try to generate the following table that gives a population breakdown by race and sex.
 Note: this might take a few steps using the current functions we have covered (later we will discuss reshaping that will make this easier).

     ## # A tibble: 4 x 3